 - Structured Assessment and Brief Intervention (SBIRT) services provided in a doctor’s office or outpatient hospital

 If someone is interested in a therapy not listed here as being part of drug rehab coverage, there is the possibility insurance will still cover it.
 They should consult with their local health services department to determine if the rehab therapy they want could be covered.

 Inpatient Rehab Treatment

 Inpatient treatment is part of hospital care, which means that it falls under Part A. Medicare coverage for the rehabilitation facility is governed by the patient’s plan’s cost-sharing rules.
-Whatever their plan lists for an inpatient hospital stay is what will apply to Medicare coverage of treatment for alcoholism and drug abuse.
+So whatever their plan lists for an inpatient hospital stay will apply to coverage of treatment for alcoholism and drug abuse.

 Outpatient Rehab Treatment

 Outpatient treatment is rendered at a clinic or hospital outpatient department.
 Medicare will pay for 80% of the costs of treatment.

 If the individual has an Advantage Plan, they will need to contact the plan to find out their costs for outpatient care.

 Medicare rehab coverage days are not limited to outpatient treatment like they are for residential facilities.

 Partial Hospitalization Treatment